 After the visual inspection, also perform an air test on the electrical work glove.
 You can achieve that by filling the glove with air and also checking for leakage.

 Our top 5 electrician hand gloves to choose from

-Maxi-Flex is one of the best electrical work gloves you will enjoy working with.
-Here are the reasons.
+Maxi-Flex is one of the best safety gloves you will enjoy working with, here are the reasons.

-- Maxi-flex is made with nylon and nitrile coat, which makes it light and breathable.
+- It is made with nylon and nitrile coat, which makes it light and breathable.
 This means you can work all day with the glove and still have a cool and dry hand.

 - The nitrile coating of the glove is compatible with light oil, providing a good grip and fit